 How it All Started

-Over the last 12 years, the group has been responsible for collecting:
+Over the last 13 years, the group has been responsible for collecting more than:

 - countless toys, leashes, collars, treats, blankets, towels and other supplies